ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Vibe Coding as a Node.js Beginner: How I Use AI to Learn Faster (Without Getting Lost) - <a href="https://medium.com/@uyanhewagetr/vibe-coding-as-a-node-js-beginner-how-i-use-ai-to-learn-faster-without-getting-lost-b5f480258a1a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Built an npm Package to Stop Manually Adding Express.js Routes to Bruno - <a href="https://medium.com/@ismailbinmujeeb/i-built-an-npm-package-to-stop-manually-adding-express-js-routes-to-bruno-d73d2c5a396b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Thisharika Rangani`**
+✍️ **posted by `Ismail Bin Mujeeb`**

-<blockquote>We’re in a new era of software development.
+<blockquote>I started my full-stack journey with MERN and was heavily dependent on Postman.
+Over time I realised Postman is too heavy for my system…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Architecting Production AI: A Deep Dive into Genkit v1.36.0 and Antigravity 2.0 - <a href="https://elamir.medium.com/architecting-production-ai-a-deep-dive-into-genkit-v1-36-0-and-antigravity-2-0-afb176425fd5?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How React and Node.js Are Powering the Future of Custom Web Application Development - <a href="https://medium.com/@indibussoftware/how-react-and-node-js-are-powering-the-future-of-custom-web-application-development-4fddc5b957ac?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ElAmir Mansour`**
+✍️ **posted by `Indibussoftware`**

-<blockquote>Exploring terminal-native tracing, parallel multi-agent orchestration, and hardened Claude integrations for enterprise Node.js developers.
+<blockquote>The demand for modern web applications is growing faster than ever as businesses embrace digital transformation and online-first business…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Criando uma busca textual no MongoDB (Standard Text Search) - <a href="https://cleisoncarlos.medium.com/criando-uma-busca-textual-no-mongodb-standard-text-search-35bb74053266?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+100-Day Node.js Coding Challenge: Day 2: Demystifying Node.js Global Objects (True vs. Pseudo) - <a href="https://onyxwizard.medium.com/100-day-node-js-coding-challenge-day-2-demystifying-node-js-global-objects-true-vs-pseudo-e13d76f2ac24?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Cleison Carlos`**
+✍️ **posted by `Onyx`**

-<blockquote>Obs: A busca textual do post é a Standard Text Search (nativa do MongoDB Community/Enterprise).
-Não é o Atlas Search, que é um recurso…
+<blockquote>Welcome back to Day 2 of the 100-Day Node.js Coding Challenge!
 Continue reading on Medium »</blockquote>

 <h3>4.
-Setting Up ESLint, Prettier and CI for a Node.js + TypeScript Project (The Right Way) - <a href="https://medium.com/@osmancoder18/setting-up-eslint-prettier-and-ci-for-a-node-js-typescript-project-the-right-way-97cacfeef517?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Upgraded a Large Legacy Node.js Production App from v6 to v20: What Actually Broke - <a href="https://medium.com/@blenredwan/how-i-upgraded-a-large-legacy-node-js-production-app-from-v6-to-v20-what-actually-broke-cca8f45ea4e3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Osman`**
+✍️ **posted by `Blen Redwan`**

-<blockquote>Here’s the thing, setting up a backend project isn’t the hard part.
+<blockquote>This guide shows how to safely upgrade a production Node.js 6 app to Node 20 step by step based on real experience, not theory.
 Continue reading on Medium »</blockquote>

 <h3>5.
-React 19 Actions killed my form library (and I’m not mad) - <a href="https://medium.com/@janardhanreddy.mabbu/typescript-patterns-i-wish-someone-had-shown-me-earlier-355a7427691c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node Cache: A solution to avoid static data repetition - <a href="https://javascript.plainenglish.io/node-cache-a-solution-to-avoid-static-data-repetition-be254acdfcfc?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Janardhan Reddy Mabbu`**
+✍️ **posted by `Firman`**

-<blockquote>I have shipped roughly forty production React forms in my career.
-I have used Formik, react-hook-form, Final Form, my own homegrown state…
+<blockquote>Introduction
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>6.
-TypeScript patterns I wish someone had shown me earlier - <a href="https://medium.com/@janardhanreddy.mabbu/typescript-patterns-i-wish-someone-had-shown-me-earlier-bae5d2edb1e6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Janardhan Reddy Mabbu`**

-<blockquote>I’ve been writing TypeScript on the front end for about six years.
-The first three I thought I was good at it.
-The next three taught me I…
-Continue reading on Medium »</blockquote>

-<h3>7.
-Why I Stopped Sending Emails Directly from My Server — and Built a Queue Instead - <a href="https://medium.com/@rawataditya415/why-i-stopped-sending-emails-directly-from-my-server-and-built-a-queue-instead-0e00cda5de44?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rawataditya`**

-<blockquote>How BullMQ + Redis transformed my notification system from a fragile afterthought into a resilient, priority-aware pipeline
-Continue reading on Medium »</blockquote>

-<h3>8.
-MERN Stack Interview Preparation: 15 Topics Every Company Asked Me Before Placement Interviews - <a href="https://medium.com/@avinashkumar808482/mern-stack-interview-preparation-15-topics-every-company-asked-me-before-placement-interviews-0e14de7d4180?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Build a Real-Time Stock Price Pipeline: WebSocket + Redis Pub/Sub in Node.js - <a href="https://javascript.plainenglish.io/how-to-build-a-real-time-stock-price-pipeline-websocket-redis-pub-sub-in-node-js-03043f535820?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Avinashkumar`**
+✍️ **posted by `Yash Patel`**

-<blockquote>15 MERN Stack Topics Every Company Asked Me During Placement Interviews
+<blockquote>Pushing live market data to 100 browsers simultaneously — without making 1,000 API calls per second or writing a single polling loop on…
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Vibe Coding as a Node.js Beginner: How I Use AI to Learn Faster (Without Getting Lost) - <a href="https://medium.com/@uyanhewagetr/vibe-coding-as-a-node-js-beginner-how-i-use-ai-to-learn-faster-without-getting-lost-b5f480258a1a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Package.json in Angular: What Every Field Actually Does - <a href="https://medium.com/@ArshdeepGrover/package-json-in-angular-what-every-field-actually-does-baa64e780e1f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Thisharika Rangani`**
+✍️ **posted by `Arshdeep Singh`**

-<blockquote>We’re in a new era of software development.
+<blockquote>Part 2 of the “Angular, Decoded” series
 Continue reading on Medium »</blockquote>

 <h3>2.
-Google News SEO: A Complete Guide to Getting Your Website Featured on Google News - <a href="https://medium.com/@backlinkmarkdao.1/google-news-seo-a-complete-guide-to-getting-your-website-featured-on-google-news-01a6286bc340?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Modern Sales Teams Are Rethinking CRM From the Ground Up - <a href="https://medium.com/@tenaxcrm/why-modern-sales-teams-are-rethinking-crm-from-the-ground-up-17a613dbb40a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Backlinkmarkdao `**
+✍️ **posted by `Tenax`**

-<blockquote>Appearing on Google News can significantly increase a website’s visibility, traffic, and authority.
-For publishers, news websites, blogs…
+<blockquote>For decades, CRM systems have been positioned as the backbone of sales operations.
+They promised visibility, structure, and predictability…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Why Data-Driven Restaurants Are Winning Customer Trust in the Digital Age - <a href="https://medium.com/@ovenkotsoftware/why-data-driven-restaurants-are-winning-customer-trust-in-the-digital-age-6fe907525dd8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Employee Burnout Is Becoming a Business Problem, Not Just a Personal One - <a href="https://medium.com/@fortissocialbusiness/why-employee-burnout-is-becoming-a-business-problem-not-just-a-personal-one-895fb13b3e16?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Oven KOT`**
+✍️ **posted by `Fortissocialbusiness`**

-<blockquote>The restaurant industry is becoming increasingly competitive, and customer expectations continue to rise.
-Beyond food quality and service…
+<blockquote>Modern workplaces are moving faster than ever.
+Teams are expected to handle multiple projects, respond to constant messages, attend…
 Continue reading on Medium »</blockquote>

 <h3>4.
-How to Become a Full-Stack Developer Without a Computer Science Degree - <a href="https://medium.com/@baheer224/how-to-become-a-full-stack-developer-without-a-computer-science-degree-cbcd0c8b40bf?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The One-Click DeFi Economy: How Infrastructure Is Replacing Complexity - <a href="https://medium.com/@jaanb7285/the-one-click-defi-economy-how-infrastructure-is-replacing-complexity-5b6740c4c6d0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `TechByRahmat`**
+✍️ **posted by `Jaanb`**

-<blockquote>You don’t need a computer science degree to become a successful developer.
-What you need is a clear roadmap, consistent effort, and the…
+<blockquote>Decentralized Finance was built on a simple promise: make financial services accessible to everyone.
 Continue reading on Medium »</blockquote>

 <h3>5.
+Where the Performance Difference Actually Comes From in Props vs Zustand vs Redux Toolkit - <a href="https://medium.com/@josephamyexson/where-the-performance-difference-actually-comes-from-in-props-vs-zustand-vs-redux-toolkit-bfbe976e95fc?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Exson Joseph`**

+<blockquote>If you’ve ever asked “should I pass this down as a prop or reach for a state manager like Zustand or Redux Toolkit?”, you’ve probably also…
+Continue reading on Medium »</blockquote>

+<h3>6.
+The One-Click DeFi Economy: Why Infrastructure Is Becoming the New Interface - <a href="https://medium.com/@bj9842967/the-one-click-defi-economy-why-infrastructure-is-becoming-the-new-interface-40d1265cc570?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Bj`**

+<blockquote>Decentralized Finance was built on a powerful promise: open, permissionless access to financial opportunities.
+Anyone with an internet…
+Continue reading on Medium »</blockquote>

+<h3>7.
+Angular Project Structure: Every File ng new Generates, Explained - <a href="https://medium.com/@ArshdeepGrover/angular-project-structure-every-file-ng-new-generates-explained-77fe6228146c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Arshdeep Singh`**

+<blockquote>Part 1 of the “Angular, Decoded” series
+Continue reading on Medium »</blockquote>

-Kawih Sunda: Ekspresi Seni Musik Tradisional di SundaDigi - <a href="https://medium.com/@emailsdnol7/kawih-sunda-ekspresi-seni-musik-tradisional-di-sundadigi-6e8637691367?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>8.
+SundaDigi: Aplikasi Layanan Digital Literasi Bahasa, Sastra, dan Budaya Sunda - <a href="https://medium.com/@emailsdnol7/sundadigi-aplikasi-layanan-digital-literasi-bahasa-sastra-dan-budaya-sunda-1ca4fa77c62d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Yuan Astara`**

-<blockquote>Kawih Sunda merupakan salah satu bentuk seni musik tradisional yang memiliki posisi penting dalam kehidupan budaya masyarakat Sunda…
+<blockquote>Di tengah pesatnya perkembangan teknologi digital dan globalisasi informasi, bahasa dan budaya daerah menghadapi tantangan besar untuk…
+Continue reading on Medium »</blockquote>

+<h3>9.
+How to Choose a Tech Stack for SaaS Development: Complete Decision Framework - <a href="https://medium.com/@sketchflow.ai/how-to-choose-a-tech-stack-for-saas-development-complete-decision-framework-132a83642ac3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Sketchflow`**

+<blockquote>Building a SaaS product forces one of the most consequential decisions you’ll make early: which tech stack?
+Choose correctly, and you ship…
 Continue reading on Medium »</blockquote>

 <br/>